AdvaySingh1/Accelerating-OVS-with-Gigaflow-A-Smart-Cache-for-SmartNICs/README.md

 ## Results and Performance

-The hardware-accelerated Gigaflow implementation demonstrates significant performance improvements over software-only solutions:
+The hardware-accelerated Gigaflow implementation demonstrates significant performance improvements over software-only solutions.
+Currently in the process for final steps of benchmarking and testing, but initial results prior to pull request to GVS.

-- **Throughput**: Up to 40Gbps wire-speed processing on NetFPGA AU250
-- **Latency**: Sub-microsecond cache lookup times
-- **Power Efficiency**: 60% reduction in CPU utilization for equivalent workloads
-- **Scalability**: Support for 1M+ concurrent flows

----

-## Future Work

-- **Multi-vendor Support**: Extend support to other SmartNIC platforms (Intel IPU, NVIDIA BlueField)
-- **Enhanced Caching Policies**: Implement adaptive and ML-based cache replacement algorithms
-- **Container Integration**: Docker and Kubernetes integration for cloud deployments
-- **Telemetry and Monitoring**: Advanced observability features for production environments
-- **Security Features**: Implement hardware-based security policies and encryption

 ---